How to Reduce Energy Needs for Long Distance Travel

-Use software like GoToMeeting and Webex to hold online meetings instead of traveling to the customer.
-Use tools like Bomgar to provide technical support instead of sending a service representative to the customer.
+Use software applications to hold online meetings instead of traveling to the customer.
+Use remote desktop support tools instead of sending a service representative to the customer.
 While this cannot replace all face to face service, even at partial reduction in travel saves money and energy.

 Require employees to get permission to travel for business and plan the most cost-effective and direct route possible.
 Encourage meetings via teleconferencing with tools like Skype and online meetings instead of travel.
 And to set a good example, environmentalists and NGOs need to stop flying massive numbers of people into conferences to discuss these matters and instead imitate TED Talks.